Ciclopaseo in Quito, Ecuador: History

-The mayor of Bogota, Antanas Mockus, rode alongside Quito's mayor, Paco Moncayo, in the second monthly Ciclopaseo of May, 2003.
+The mayor of Bogotá, Antanas Mockus, rode alongside Quito's mayor, Paco Moncayo, in the second monthly Ciclopaseo of May, 2003.
 The Ciclopaseo of June was the first themed event that emphasized children, followed by the event "Quito is for Everyone" in June, which featured the winners of the Special Olympics.
 In October, the Rotary Club of Quito recognized the project with the award "Premio Rotary Quito Metropolitano."